Shirakami Mountains: Recommended Walks

 →75-minute drive from the center to the gorge

-Sanjugama is a beautiful gorge along Masegawa River originated from Shirakami-Sanchi.
-The gorge is a perfect hiking trail with the pristine water rushing through uniquely shaped rocks and potholes (rock caves created over a long time by mountain stream) The trail is tended all the way from nearby Bunakko Land and is teeming with visitors when the leaves change color in autumn.
+It is a perfect hiking trail with the pristine water rushing through uniquely shaped rocks and potholes (rock caves created over a long time by mountain stream).
+The trail is tended all the way from nearby Bunakko Land and is teeming with visitors when the leaves change color in autumn.

 Photo credit: Association of Shirakami Nature (NPO)